Orange-OpenSource/fiware-cepheus/doc/examples/1_RoomsAndFloors/index.md

 ## Configuring the CEP

-Translated to the configuration format of the Cepheus-CEP, we get the folowing "in" section for accepting Room temperature as input :
+Translated to the configuration format of the Cepheus-CEP, we get the following "in" section for accepting Room temperature as input :

     "in": [
         {